Transient translation symmetry breaking via quartic-order negative light-phonon coupling at the Brillouin zone boundary in KTaO${}_{3}$: Theoretical approach

 We then used the calculated phonon eigenvectors to generate modulated structures as a function of the $\qhy$, $\qlx$, and $\qlz$ coordinates in $1\times2\times1$ supercells and calculated their total energies to extract the phonon anharmonicities and phonon-phonon nonlinear couplings.
 For the total-energy surfaces calculated as a function of two phonon coordinates, we sampled values ranging from $-2.4$ to 2.4 \AA$\sqrt{\textrm{u}}$ with a step size of 0.08 \AA$\sqrt{\textrm{u}}$ for the TA phonon coordinates $\qlx$ and $\qlz$, and from $-1.0$ to 1.0 \AA$\sqrt{\textrm{u}}$ with a step size of 0.05 \AA$\sqrt{\textrm{u}}$ for the LO coordinate $\qhy$.
 In the calculations of the total-energy surface as a function of the three phonon coordinates, we sampled values of the TA coordinates ranging from $-3.0$ to 3.0 \AA$\sqrt{\textrm{u}}$ with a step size of 0.1 \AA$\sqrt{\textrm{u}}$, and for the LO coordinate values from $-1.0$ to 1.0 \AA$\sqrt{\textrm{u}}$ with a step size of 0.05 \AA$\sqrt{\textrm{u}}$.
+These values were chosen to modify the shortest distance between atoms of the crystal at most 10\% of their original values, allowing us to explore the anharmonicities of the material while remaining below the Lindemann stability limit~\cite{Sokolowski2003}.
 An $8\times 4\times 8$ Monkhorst-Pack $k$-point grid was used in these calculations.
 The calculated total-energy surfaces were fit with polynomials having only the symmetry-allowed nonlinear terms using the {\sc glm}~\cite{GLM} package as implemented in {\sc julia}.
-Thus obtained phonon anharmonicities and phonon-phonon copulings are given in Appendix~\ref{sec:appendix1}.
+Thus obtained phonon anharmonicities and phonon-phonon couplings are given in Appendix~\ref{sec:appendix1}.

 The modern theory of polarization~\cite{Souza2002} as implemented in QE was used to calculate the total-energy surface of KTaO${}_{3}$ as a function of the highest-frequency $\qhy$ coordinate and electric field $E$.
 We sampled the electric field using values ranging from $-14.54$ to 14.54 MV/cm with a step of 3.635 MV/cm and $\qhy$ ranging from $-1.0$ to 1.0 \AA$\sqrt{\textrm{u}}$ with a step of 0.1 \AA$\sqrt{\textrm{u}}$.
-A slightly denser $8\times8\times8$ Monkhorst-Pack $k$-grid was used to sample the Brillouin zone in these calculations.
+A slightly denser $8\times8\times8$ Monkhorst-Pack $k$ grid was used to sample the Brillouin zone in these calculations.
 We then fit the resulting energy surface to the following polynomial: